colugomusic/edwin/README.md

 - macOS: Cocoa
 - Linux: Xlib

+# Usage
+Add it as a cmake subproject and link to `edwin::edwin`.
+Then `#include <edwin.hpp>` in your code.
+There is some documentation [in there](https://github.com/colugomusic/edwin/blob/master/include/edwin.hpp).

 # Alternative libraries that I didn't like

 I tried several existing libraries and had problems with all of them, but if edwin isn't ideal for your use case then maybe one of these is: